-Applications and suggestions for fellowships of at least one academic term, maximally two terms are preferred, and may be submitted in writing or via e-mail at any time.
-There is no deadline for applications, but it should be noted that selection is generally concluded at least twelve months in advance of the proposed period of residence.
-In exceptional and well motivated cases STIAS will consider fellowship applications for shorter periods of residency (with a minimum of one month).
+Applications and suggestions for fellowships of one academic term, exceptionally two terms are preferred, and may be submitted in writing or via e-mail at any time.
+Deadlines are announced in advance (see below) and it should be noted that selection is generally concluded about twelve months in advance of the proposed period of residence.
+In well motivated cases STIAS will consider fellowship applications for shorter periods of residency (with a minimum of six weeks).
 The STIAS terms run from mid-January to mid-June, and again from mid-July to early December, with two periods of recess in between.
 During these periods of recess STIAS cannot offer standard fellowship support, although it may be possible to make some ad hoc accommodation arrangements.

 STIAS accepts and welcomes proposals for team projects (with typically three to five participants), especially within the context of the current long-term theme driven projects.
 Together with the project proposal the main proposer/PI is expected to submit the CV’s of the proposed team members, indicate the role of each in the project and provide a residential timetable which shows when team members have committed to be in residence at STIAS.
 In the case of the long-term theme driven projects preference will be given to projects which run over 3-4 years and where team members commit to spend at least two periods of overlapping residence at STIAS.
 Selection for participation in a team project is carried out on an individual basis.

 As part of an early career advancement programme STIAS has launched the Iso Lomso Fellowship for Early Career African Scholars (applications for the current call have now been closed).
 In addition, STIAS annually considers a limited number of fellowship applications from young scholars (typically of age 35 years or younger) which will be evaluated within this context and against the standard criteria listed above, academic excellence and originality in particular.
-Applicants in this category are expected to have completed a PhD (or equivalent degree) and preferably at least one post-doctoral fellowship at a recognised academic institution.
+Applicants in this category are expected to have completed a PhD (or equivalent degree) and at least one postdoctoral fellowship (preferably more than one) at recognised academic institutions.
 Post-doctoral fellows in the Volkswagen Foundation’s “Knowledge for Tomorrow – Cooperative Research Projects in Sub-Saharan Africa” funding initiative are also encouraged to apply for a STIAS postdoctoral fellowship module (more information about this module can be found in the relevant information sheet).